Discover how the story of God relates to you and our city, under the mentorship of Knoxville's finest.

 Dr. Doug Banister; Pastor of All Souls Church

 Doug Banister, Knoxville Fellows’ resident scholar is a writer, pastor, mentor, and teacher.
 He currently is senior pastor at All Souls Church, in the heart of downtown Knoxville and served as senior pastor of Fellowship Church in Knoxville for fifteen years.
 He is the author of four books: The Word and Power Church, Sacred Quest, Family Business, and God on Earth.
 Doug has a Masters of Divinity from Talbot School of Theology, Masters in Medieval Studies from the University of Tennessee, Doctor of Ministry from Gordon Conwell Divinity School and a Bachelor’s of Science from Northwestern University.
-This past year, Doug released his new e-book, Seek the Peace of the City: Ten Ways to Bless the Place Where You Live.
+Doug also authored the e-book, Seek the Peace of the City: Ten Ways to Bless the Place Where You Live.

 Dr. Jim Bailey; Principal of Directions Consultation, Executive Director of The Cross Greek Student Ministries